MartinNovan/SVPM-Simple-Virtual-Pc-manegement/README.md

 ### 🌟 Acknowledgements

 Thank you for using **SVPM**!
-We appreciate your support and hope that the application will make it easier for you to manage your servers.
+We appreciate your support and hope that the application will make it easier for you to manage your virtual PCs.